ogait001/academic-profile/_posts/2026-04-01-the-artificial-selection.md

 ---
 layout: post
-description: "A philosophical examination of identity, endurance, and the Uninhabited Now."
+description: "A meditation on identity and endurance, arguing that resistance is essential for inhabitation and that modern replacement culture produces an Uninhabited Now."
 title: "The Artificial Selection"
 subtitle: "On Endurance, Identity, and the Engineering of an Uninhabited Now"
 date: 2026-04-29